Fundamental Theorem of Algebra

 Don't Want Complex Numbers?

-If you don't want Complex Numbers, just multiply any pair of complex roots together:
+If we don't want Complex Numbers, we can multiply pairs of complex roots together:

 (a + bi)(a - bi) = a2 + b2

-That type of Quadratic (where you can't "reduce" it any further without using Complex Numbers) is called an Irreducible Quadratic.
+That type of Quadratic (where we can't "reduce" it any further without using Complex Numbers) is called an Irreducible Quadratic.

 And remember that simple factors like (x-r1) are called Linear Factors